go-iiif/go-iiif/README.md

 ```

 All keys are required.
+The `supported` key is used to determine whether a given feature is enabled or not.
 The `match` key is used to validate user input and should be a valid regular expression that will match that value.
 For example here is the compliance definition for images returned in the JPEG format:

 ```
 		"format": {